Giymo11/TiniBot/README.md

 * enable settings for if the bot should repspond via PM, via @mention, or just normally
 * have a general command to save stuff on a user / channel etc.
 * have a command to tag others with sth like "not to be trusted" etc.
+* disable writing in a channel - delete all new messages

 From Nadekobot issues:
 * google calendar integration